 and the racist tide she swam against in suburban 1970s America

-Disrupt/ed (a mem-noir) is Pamela Woolford's upcoming illustrated memoir in which she explores her early childhood in a planned integrated American town, amidst this nation's legacy of enslavement of Black people, like her.
+Disrupt/ed (a mem-noir) is Pamela Woolford's upcoming illustrated memoir in verse in which she explores her early childhood in a planned integrated American town, amidst America's legacy of enslavement of Black people.
 The book is a child's eyes view of Black pride and liberal racism in 1970s suburban America.
 For book launch, early reviews, and more, click the "Read More" button below.